Why would you use a mega menu?

 How to add a mega menu to your Divi site

-To make your mega menu you have to add a special CSS class to the main top tier tab.
-To do this head to your Menu found in the sidebar and select the ‘Screen Options’ button at the to of the top your page, the make sure the CSS class option is checked.
+To make one, you have to add a special CSS class to the main top-tier tab.
+To do this, head to your Menu found in the sidebar and select the ‘Screen Options’ button at the top of your page, then make sure the CSS class option is checked.

 css class

-Then add a css class to the tab you want to b have a mega menu under.
-Find the text box labeled CSS Classes and enter the class “mega-menu”.
+Then, add a CSS class to the tab you want to have a mega menu under.
+Find the CSS Classes text box and enter the ” mega-menu ” class.
 Then save.

 mega menu class

-Add extra columns into your Divi mega menu with some custom CSS.
+Add extra columns into your new menu with some custom CSS.

-As default the Divi mega menu when activated shows only 4 columns, but to make better use of space, you can add more columns.
-So, by adding a few lines of custom CSS we can change the 4 column mega menu into a 5, 6 or 7 etc column mega menu.
+As default, the menu, when activated, shows only four columns, but to make better use of space, you can add more columns.
+So, by adding a few lines of custom CSS, we can change the 4-column layout into a 5, 6, 7, and column configuration.

 Just add the required CSS to your Divi theme options CSS window.